mct-dev/mct-blog/content/posts/architecture-the-missing-piece-in-developer-education.md

 These days, I'm spending quite a bit of time thinking about software architecture.
 I'm analyzing different patterns and practices and deciding what seems to be good practice throughout the industry.
 I think there's a lot of good information to be gathered here and there could be some value in contributing to the self-taught developer's educational resources with a bit of software architecture content.

-Keeping my mind open and my thoughts clear.
+Keeping an open mind and a clear head.
 Until next time.

   ~ Mike